 An exchange portfolio is organized for those attending the conference each year.
+This initiative should be a partnership between the Board's Exhibitions Committee and the Steering Committee Exhibitions subcommittee.
 See the Member Print Exchange Guide for the most up-to-date info.
 The edition size is 13, with the first ten from the edition being randomly collated for exchange and the last two to three being kept as a complete set, one of which is for the SGCI Archives and the second set is for the host institution.
 If there is an underwriter for the exchange portfolio, that person or institution may be offered a complete set.
 The conference host should plan to construct a drop-spine box for these complete sets.
 Make sure the exchange portfolio prints conform to specific requirements of paper size (currently 11" x 14"), or they will not be accepted.
 Our website lists the current Member Exchange Portfolio requirements.

-A small fee (\$10 Students/\$20 Professionals) can be charged to cover the cost of printing the title page and making the portfolio covers.
+A small fee can be charged to cover the cost of printing the title page and making the portfolio covers.
 Give the task of printing the title page and constructing the portfolio (which should be made of archival materials) to one person, school or group, and work within the budget provided by SGCI.
 The host institution can add funds if available.
 In recent years there has been an exchange portfolio coordinator who supervises this entire project.
-Announce the Member Exchange Portfolio theme (usually the same or close to the conference theme) in the fall or winter before the conference.
+Announce the Member Exchange Portfolio theme (usually the same or close to the conference theme) in the spring before the conference.

-Exchange portfolio participants must complete an Archives Release Form and Artist's Datasheet and submit it with their edition.
+Exchange portfolio participants work directly with the Archives Liaison to complete essential paperwork in advance of the conference.
 Make sure the complete set is exhibited during the conference with a label showing the names of each artist, title and medium.
-The complete sets should be housed in archival containers, with one set being mailed to the SGCI Archives Coordinator along with a documentation sheet and release form for each print included.
+The complete sets should be housed in archival containers, with one set being mailed to the SGCI Archives Liaison following the conference along with a documentation sheet and release form for each print included.